 Perched on a scenic spot along the western banks of the Hudson River, Newburgh is a town that might be easy to miss amidst the competition from other Hudson Valley spots.
 But for any 19th century architecture buff, the town is a must see.

-To walk through the streets is to gander through an architectural guidebook with Federal, Gothic, Italianate and Queen Anne styles leaping to life in front of you.
+To walk through the streets is to wander through an architectural guidebook with Federal, Gothic, Italianate and Queen Anne styles leaping to life in front of you.
 In the 19th century, Newburgh was the center of an architectural scene with a group of designers who would have a lasting impact on the American home — including hometown boy Andrew Jackson Downing, a designer and horticulturalist, along with architects Alexander Jackson Davis, Calvert Vaux and Frederick Clarke Withers.

 There was also the less well-known, home-grown designer, Thornton Niven.
 A stonemason and architect, Niven was active in the early 19th century and responsible for numerous houses and public buildings in the town, including the still-standing 1841 Newburgh Courthouse.